Advancing Media Rights and Access

 Jenny ToomeyDirector New York

 Jenny Toomey directs the foundation's work on Internet Rights, supporting efforts to preserve the open architecture of the Internet and expand access, transparency, innovation, creativity and participation.
-Currently, she also serves as interim director of Democratic Participation and Governance.

 Jenny is a musician and an advocate for musicians.
 She co-managed Simple Machines, an independent record label, which produced more than 70 releases.
 She has also been a composer and performer on 12 CDs and dozens of compilation records, singles and a musical.
 After closing down Simple Machines, Jenny worked at The Washington Post as a copywriter.
 She also wrote music and technology reviews for the Post, Village Voice, CNET and music and technology publications.